Reporting definitions and scenarios

 - Assigning, status changes, updating tags or adding notes do not impact response time at all.

-- If you reply after 45 minutes, then send additional replies to the customer before they respond, only the first response is counted towards average response time.
+- If you reply, then send additional replies to the customer before they respond, only the first response is counted towards average response time.

 - If the customer replies twice before you reply, response time is calculated from the first customer reply to the time a User replies.